 Governance and Integrity are essential to ensuring that the rights of research participants are safeguarded, that researchers have considered their own vulnerabilities when undertaking the research and that risks to themselves and to research participants are managed.

-All research must be of high quality, assessed using scientific peer review, conducted with integrity and transparency.
+All research must be of high quality, assessed using scientific peer review and conducted with integrity and transparency.

 The ethical issues presented in the methodology and running of the study must be considered and appropriately managed.